 Morocco is an increasingly popular travel destination year-round.
 But as the seasons change throughout the year, so do the opportunities visitors have to experience Morocco’s culture and history.
 Whether you’re into water sports, mountain trekking, cultural experiences or historical sites – you’ll find that the optimal time for exploring all of these sides of Morocco can vary throughout the year.
 If you’re planning on visiting Morocco in summer there are a few things to keep in mind.

-If you decide to visit Morocco in the summer, some of the things you can expect include major discounts on accommodation prices (except for those in the coastal region), lively music festivals, and a chance to experience real Morocco.
+If you decide to visit Morocco in the summer, some of the things you can expect include major discounts on accommodation prices (except for those in the coastal region), lively music festivals, and a chance to experience the real Morocco.
 Not to mention the blazing sun that will pair beautifully with the country’s sandy coastline.

 Visiting Morocco in Summer – The Basics